AstroBookings/.github/profile/3-implementation/5_2-cache.schema.md

           required: ["id", "name", "capacity", "range"],
           properties: {
             id: {
-              bsonType: "int",
+              bsonType: "string",
-              description: "must be an integer and is required", },
+              description: "must be an string and is required", },
             name: {
               bsonType: "string",